By Paul Guilfoyle

 Golf can certainly be infuriating at times.

-Half an hour later you’re standing on the fourth tee wondering how on earth your swing suddenly feels awkward, tight and out of control.
+Not long after you’re standing on the fourth tee wondering where your swing has gone.
+Why does it now feel so awkward, tight and out of control?

 Then the card comes out.

-That fairway bunker I drove into last week looks ominous.
+That fairway bunker you drove into last week looks ominous.

 A score suddenly starts to matter.

-That’s the part of golf I’ve become increasingly fascinated by over the years.
+That’s the part of golf that over the years I’ve become increasingly interested in exploring .

-Not so much swing mechanics although they obviously matter, but more why us golfers so often struggle to bring the game we already possess onto the course consistently once pressure, expectation and overthinking enter the frame.
+Why seemingly all of us golfers so often struggle to bring the game we already possess onto the course.
+Especially so once pressure, expectation and overthinking enter the frame.

-Because I honestly think most golfers have already acquired far more skills than they are regularly able to access.
+Because I honestly think most golfers have already acquired far more skills than we are regularly able to access.

 Then they get on the course and start: